6 Ways to Use Leaves in Your Garden

 Another option: rake your leaves into a big pile, make a hole in the center of the pile to catch rainwater, and in a few years you'll magically have leaf mold.

 Leaves You Shouldn't Shred

 Don't shred black walnut leaves.
 They contain a substance called, juglone, that is toxic to most plants.
 Also avoid shredding leaves that have come into contact with a chemically treated lawn.

-Some gardeners like to snag bags of leaves that others have put out on the curb, but that's a risky move because you don't know what types of leaves are in the bags, or what they may have sprayed on their lawns.
+Some gardeners like to snag bags of leaves that others have put out on the curb, but that's a risky move because you don't know what types of leaves are in the bags, what they may have sprayed on their lawns or what type of garden pests and diseases they may be battling.
 If you want more leaves, ask your friends or neighbors to save their leaves for you.
 That'll give you the chance to ask a few questions.